 Washington warned, “Avoid likewise the accumulation of debt … not ungenerously throwing upon posterity the burden which we ourselves ought to bear.”

 Our Founders’ wisdom notwithstanding, today, more than seventy percent of the bloated federal budget is allocated for “objects of benevolence” for which there is no constitutional authority.
 Despite claims to the contrary, the debt issue is not a government revenue problem but, rather, a government spending problem.

 Franklin Roosevelt’s statist New Deal policies were the inspiration for the so-called “Great Society” government welfare programs two decades later, the catastrophic failure of which has enslaved poor people on urban poverty plantations for decades.

-Tragically, by the second decade of the 21st century, more than 30 percent of Americans are dependent upon redistributed wealth.
+Tragically, by the second decade of the twenty-first century, more than thirty percent of Americans are dependent upon redistributed wealth.
 Thus, they are predisposed to vote for those promising such redistribution rather than those encouraging them to work.
 Indeed, socialist writer George Bernard Shaw observed, “A government which robs Peter to pay Paul can always depend on the support of Paul.”

 Principium Imprimis — Restoring First Principles

 “In disquisitions of every kind there are certain primary truths, or first principles, upon which all subsequent reasoning must depend.” —Alexander Hamilton